ideas-lab-nus/epwshiftr/README.md

     > Please carefully read and adhere to the [CMIP6 Terms of
     > Use](https://pcmdi.llnl.gov/CMIP6/TermsOfUse/).

+## Disclaimer

+CMIP6 model data is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecom mons.org/licenses).
+Consult [Terms of Use](https://pcmdi.llnl.gov/CMIP6/TermsOfUse) for terms of use governing CMIP6 output, including citation requirements and proper acknowledgment.
+Further information about each GCM output data, including some limitations, can be found via the `further_info_url` (recorded as a **global attribute** in the NetCDF file) and at [EC-Earth](http://www.ec-earth.org).
+The data producers and data providers make no warranty, either express or implied, including, but not limited to, warranties of merchantability and fitness for a particular purpose.
+All liabilities arising from the supply of the information (including any liability arising in negligence) are excluded to the fullest extent permitted by law.

 ## Contribute

 Please note that the ‘epwshiftr’ project is released with a [Contributor